 5 |

-DOL reviews the prevailing wage request and issue the prevailing wage determination Before issuing the determination, DOL may request further information from FSIS and set a 7-day deadline for a response.
+DOL reviews the prevailing wage request and issues the prevailing wage determination Before issuing the determination, DOL may request further information from FSIS and set a 7-day deadline for a response.
 FSIS will submit the additional information to DOL within the 7-day deadline. |

-DOL takes 7 to 8 months to issue the PWD |
+DOL takes 12-14 months to issue the PWD |

 6 |

-The department confirms the committee evaluated the applications and conducted interviews according to DOL requirements or, if undergoing reselection, review applications (if any) to determine if the foreign national is still the best qualified.
+The department confirms the committee evaluated the applications and conducted interviews according to DOL requirements or, if undergoing reselection, reviewed applications (if any) to determine if the foreign national is still the best qualified.
 Selection committees must adhere to the following guidelines when reviewing applications and conducting interviews:

 |

-Takes about 2 weeks – 1 month |
+Takes about 2 weeks to 1 month |

 7 |

-The department verifies there were no equally or more qualified U.S. workers in the pool and the employee meets all MQs and DQs.
-To proceed with labor certification sponsorship, the international employee must be the best qualified applicant, which means there can be no equally or better qualified U.S. workers who were able, willing, and available to take the position.
-If there was such a U.S. worker applicant, UH cannot move forward with sponsorship.
-The employee can remain in the position, but the labor certification process will end here.
-If there are no equally or more qualified U.S. applicants, the department must ensure the employee meets all MQs and DQs; DQs are MQs in the labor certification context.
-Note that any experience the employee gained in a substantially comparable UH position may not count toward meeting an MQ or DQ in the labor certification context (though they can still be selected for the job).
-Prior UH jobs can be used to meet an MQ or DQ for labor certification purposes only if different duties were performed at least 50% of the time in those positions.
+The department verifies there were no equally or more qualified U.S. workers in the pool and that the employee meets all requirements.
+To proceed with labor certification sponsorship, the international employee must be the best qualified applicant, which means there can be no equally or better qualified U.S. workers who are able, willing, and available to take the position.
+If there is a U.S. worker applicant, UH cannot move forward with sponsorship.
+The employee can remain in the position, but the labor certification process will end here, and UH cannot sponsor the individual for labor certification.
+If there are no equally or more qualified U.S. applicants, the department must ensure the employee meets all requirements; DQs are MQs in the labor certification context.
+Any experience the employee gained in a substantially comparable UH position cannot count toward meeting a requirement in the labor certification context (though they can still be selected for the job).
+Prior UH positions can be used to meet requirements for labor certification purposes only if different duties were performed at least 50% of the time in those positions.
 After confirming the above two requirements are met, the department can proceed with sponsorship. |

 Takes about 1 week |